Meet your Council

 As Chief Scientist for Australia (2008–2011), Professor Sackett provided independent advice to the Australian Government on matters of science and innovation, and was a vocal champion of evidenced-based decision making.
 She spearheaded the effort to introduce long-term, cross-portfolio and cross-disciplinary foresight into the Prime Minister’s Science, Engineering and Innovation Council, and opened new channels of communication to the Australian public on matters of science, particularly those relating to sustainability such as climate change and food security.

-Karen has worked in the area of Community Development for the past 9 years, working with a variety of groups in the ACT.
+Ms Jesson is the Community Development Manager with Communities@Work.
+She has over 11 years’ experience in Community Development (CD) and works with a variety of stakeholders and groups in the ACT.
 She has qualifications in Community Development and Management, as well as Permaculture Design and Home Sustainability Assessment.

 Ms Jesson has assisted in the development and delivery of some key projects within the ACT.
 She is passionate about making connections and sharing information.
 On numerous occasions she has been instrumental in delivering conferences and workshops which has seen both national and internationally recognised speakers present best practice thinking in the field of CD.
 She established the Sustainability Network, which saw two key outcomes, namely the development of Canberra loves 40% and Canberra City Farm achieved.
 She is also one of the founding members of Canberra Transition Town.
 Ms Jesson is involved in a variety of projects, including working closely with the Suburban Land Agency to deliver the Mingle community engagement program.